hyperledger-labs/blockchain-explorer/docs/source/architecture/logs.rst

 * Error tracking, when errors do occur, we need to know when they started, and how often they occurred.
 * Analyzing, logs are valuable sources of information.
 We can analyze logs to discover usage patterns and make decisions.

-We have divided logs by the following categories:
+	* There are two directories created by the application, one for standalone sync, and when running with explorer
+					* ``$blockchain-explorer/logs/``.
+					* ``$blockchain-explorer/logs/sync``.

+	* Both have same subdirectories
+					* ``app/``.
+					* ``db/``.
+					* ``console/``.

+.. container:: content-tabs

+    .. tab-container:: apps
-* Application logs
+        :title: Application logs

-  * We record, information, debug, error and other types of events, these logs are located in ``$blockchain-explorer/logs/app`` directory.
+        Information, debug, error and other types of events, these logs are located in ``$blockchain-explorer/logs/app/`` directory.

+							.. raw:: html
+												:file: ./logs_app.html

+    .. tab-container:: db
-* Database logs
+        :title: Database logs

-  * Useful information, debug, and errors are recorded during the CRUD operations, logs are located in ``$blockchain-explorer/logs/db`` directory.
+        Useful information, debug, and errors are recorded during the CRUD operations, logs are located in ``$blockchain-explorer/logs/db`` directory.

+							.. raw:: html
+												:file: ./logs_db.html

+    .. tab-container:: console
-* Console logs
+        :title: Console logs

-  * We print different levels of messages to stdout and stderr, all the console logs are also redirected to a console.log files for the auditing purposes, location the the logs are in ``$blockchain-explorer/logs/console`` directory.
+        Different levels of messages to stdout and stderr, all the console logs are also redirected to a console.log files for the auditing purposes, location the the logs are in ``$blockchain-explorer/logs/console`` directory.

+							.. raw:: html
+												:file: ./logs_console.html

 .. note::